Individual investors usually underperform the market for a single reason: They let emotion influence their investing.

 I break my own rules and advice about not timing the market.
 Sometimes when stock markets experience a sudden, steep drop, I buy more index funds than my usual automated investments.
 But I do so with my 10% play money allocation, rather than changing up my core investing strategy.

 If you enjoy active investing, day trading, or alternative investments, you don’t have to give them up entirely.
-To minimize the role of emotion and maximize your returns, try isolating your irregular investments to no more than 10% of your capital.
+To minimize emotional decision-making and maximize your returns, try isolating your irregular investments to no more than 10% of your capital.

 Steps to Combat Emotion in Investing

-Forming your own core investing strategy is only half the battle.
-To ensure it actually happens, you have to commit implementing every step of the strategy you create.
-That largely means automating your money management.
+Forming your own core investment strategy is only half the battle.
+To ensure it actually happens, you have to implement every step of the strategy you create.
+That largely means automating your investment decisions and money management.

 1. Automate Your Savings